tushar-prabhu/bmi_calculator/README.md

 # bmi_calculator

-This is my cross-platform mobile application.
+This is my first cross-platform mobile application project.